R-MR-Adao/ADAS_SimWorld/README.md

 ### 3D Terrain model

-SimWorld's terrain is modelled by defining its elevation ( $z$ component) using a 2D [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function), which is typically expressed as
+SimWorld's terrain is modeled by defining its elevation ( $z$ component) using a 2D [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function), which is typically expressed as

 $$
 G_\mathrm{2D} = a\exp\left(-\left(\frac{